Possible to have more control over the loads you accept

 It is a shock to some that as an owner operator you still are expected to do some things that you might not want to do or go some places that you don't want to go unless you get your own authority and customers.

-Something else you might not want to hear.
-Many owner operators without their own authority, don't make much more money than a company driver at the end of the year after taxes are paid.
-Their greatest benefit is more freedom not more money (as you will learn later) unless they are business savvy, conservative and forward thinking.
+Something else you might not want to hear....
+Many owner operators without their own authority, don't make much more money than a company driver at the end of the year after expenses and taxes are paid.
+Their greatest benefit is more freedom, not necessarily more money (as you will learn later) unless they are business savvy, conservative and forward thinking.

 Owner Operator Trucking Tips and Advice

 Listen to the words of successful owner operators.
 This is Casey an owner operator out of North Carolina.
 He hauls cars and will give more advice about car hauling on the